domme0711/icingaweb2-module-perfdatagraphs/doc/01-About.md

   * Fetched data is cached to improve speed and reduce load on the backend
 * Graphs are adjustable via Icinga 2 custom variables

+## Design Decisions

+Here are some of our design decisions in order to understand why the module works the way it does.
+This should also be used as a reference for future development.

+### Warning and Critical Series

+If available the warning and critical series are disabled by default.
+Rational behind this was, that often times these values are many times higher than the perfdata values.
+This would cause the actual values to be almost invisible.

+### Custom Variables

+In order to ease integration with Icinga Directory, in which Icinga2 dictionary data types are currently no the easiest to work with, we decided to use "flat" data types where possible (e.g. `perfdatagraphs_config_disable`).

+However, for the `perfdatagraphs_metrics` variable a dictionary is the natural fit and "flat" data types would have increased the complexity of the code base.

 ## Units

 Values for the y-axis are automatically transformed into the following metric (SI) prefixes: